1. Method Overloading:

 - The method in the base class must be marked as

-), and the method in the derived class must be marked with theoverride
+virtual(orabstract), and the method in the derived class must be marked with theoverridekeyword.

 Example of Method Overriding: